Guido's wife, Dora, is played by Roberto Benigni's real-life wife, Nicoletta Braschi.

 Roberto Benigni became only the fourth person to be nominated for the Academy Awards for Best Actor, Best Director and Best Screenplay in the same year.
 The other recipients of this accolade are Orson Welles for Citizen Kane (1941), Woody Allen for Annie Hall (1977) and Warren Beatty for both Heaven Can Wait (1978) & Reds (1981), though "Heaven Can Wait" was nominated for Best Adapted Screenplay, not Best Original Screenplay like the others.

-After Z (1969), this is the second film to be nominated by the Academy for both Best Film and Best Foreign Language Film.
+After Z (1969), this is the second film to be nominated by the Academy for both Best Picture and Best Foreign Language Film.

 Roberto Benigni's Oscar win for Best Actor was the second time a performance completely in Italian had been awarded.
 The previous winner was Sophia Loren for Two Women (1960).